jsiegenthaler/homebridge-eosstb/README.md

 To access the **Apple TV Remote**, open your **Control Center** by swiping down from the top (newer iPhones and iPads) or up from the bottom of the screen (older iPhones).
 If you do not see the remote-control icon, you will need to activate it in **Settings > Control Centre** and ensure that the **Apple TV Remote** is in the list of **INCLUDED CONTROLS**.
 Make sure you select the correct device from the drop-down list at the top of the Apple TV Remote:

-The following keys are supported by in the **Apple TV Remote** in the Control Center:
+The following keys are supported in the **Apple TV Remote** in the Control Center:

 <img src="https://github.com/jsiegenthaler/homebridge-eosstb/blob/master/pics/RemoteControl.png" alt="RemoteControl" height="400" align="right">